Randomized hypergraph states and their entanglement properties: Local unitary equivalence and entanglement classes in randomized states

 For an HS with three qubits, there is only one LU equivalence class,

-The case for four qubits becomes radically more complex since there are $2^{2^4}=65536$ possible hypergraphs and 27 LU equivalence classes among them, as stated in \cite{JPA.47.335303.2014} and presented in fig. $(\ref{fig:fig1})$.
-A deeper analysis of the equivalent classes of hypergraph states up to six qubits can be found in Ref. \cite{JPA.47.335303.2014}.
+The case for four qubits becomes radically more complex since there are $2^{2^4}=65536$ possible hypergraphs and 27 LU equivalence classes among them, as stated in \cite{JPA.47.335303.2014} and presented in Fig. \ref{fig:fig1}.
+A deeper analysis of the equivalent classes of hypergraph states of up to six qubits can be found in \cite{JPA.47.335303.2014}.
 Here, we analyze hypergraph states on 4-qubits that can be classified in 27 different LU equivalent classes, which are shown in Fig. \ref{fig:fig1}.

 Even though we are presenting here the classification of entanglement classes of hypergraph states, our purpose is to emphasize the contrary: as in the case of RG states generated from two LU equivalent graph states, RH states generated from two LU equivalent hypergraph states are in general, not LU equivalent.
-This stems from the fact that the randomization process produces mixed states, and therefore, they can no longer be transformed using LU operations.
-This fact is an attractive property of RH states since one of the purpose of the randomization is to simulate the noise degree precisely during the experimental construction of these states in a laboratory \cite{huang2024demonstration,vigliar2021error}.
-An interesting explanation concerning the experimental implementation using hypergraphs states can be found in Ref. \cite{PRA.101.033816.2020}.
+This stems from the fact that the randomization process produces mixed states and, therefore, they can no longer be transformed using LU operations.
+This fact is an attractive property of RH states, as one of the purposes of randomization is to precisely simulate the degree of noise during the experimental construction of these states in a laboratory \cite{huang2024demonstration,vigliar2021error}.
+An interesting explanation regarding the experimental implementation using hypergraph states can be found in Ref. \cite{PRA.101.033816.2020}.